saikz72/SupportQ/README.md

 * Registration screen
    * => Home feed
 * Create a question/concern
-   * => Returns to home feed after user posts a question/concern
+   * => Returns to home feed after user questions a question/concern
 * Stream Screen
-   * => navigation to a detail screen on click of a post
+   * => navigation to a detail screen on click of a question
 * Profile screen
    * => toggles settings
 * Notification screen